Sisters of the Most Holy Trinity: History

 The congregation was founded in Rome by Trinitarian tertiaries Maria Teresa Cucchiari, Mariana Rizzoti and Anna Reina.
 Guided by Fr.
 Félix of Jesus and Mary, a Spanish Trinitarian living at San Carlino alle Quattro Fontane, they accepted the invitation from Cardinal Marcantonio Colonna to establish a school in Avezzano (Aquila) for catechizing and imparting some basic education to poor girls of the region.
 They were invested with the full habit of the Trinitarian Discalced nuns on September 8, 1762, and took the names of Maria Teresa of the Most Holy Trinity, Marianna of the Holy Redeemer and Maria Felice of the Holy Spirit, respectively.

-The juridical journey that transformed these Sisters into a pontifical institute is somewhat convoluted.
+The juridical journey that transformed these Sisters into a pontifical institute could be clearer.
 Initially, they were tertiaries who went by the name of Maestre Pie dell'Ordine dei Trinitari Scalzi del Riscatto (Pious Teachers the Order of the Discalced Trinitarians of the Ransom).
 They made no novitiate, took no canonical vows and were not bound to the recitation of the Divine Office.
 They wore the habit of the Discalced Trinitarian nuns but not the sandals.
 Their houses, called ritiri (retreat houses), did not keep the strict papal cloister, were autonomous and had no superior general.
 Their rule and Constitutions were broadly based on those of the Discalced Trinitarian nuns and were occasionally modified by the Congregation's directors or local bishops.

 In 1771, Fr.
 Nicolás of the Virgin, a Spanish Trinitarian residing at St. Carlino, drafted their first Constitutions, which introduced the optional profession of religious vows and gave the Maestre Pie a superior general.
 She was to be elected for a lifetime term by the bishops of the dioceses where the Maestre had houses or could be appointed by the bishop of the diocese where the previous superior general had resided.
-In conformity with these Constitutions, Sr. Maria Teresa Cucchiari was the first superior general.
+Sr. Maria Teresa Cucchiari was the first superior general in conformity with these Constitutions.
 She professed her vows in the cathedral of Avezzano on October 10, 1772, and governed the congregation until her death on June 10, 1801.